kubernetes/website/docs/concepts/service-catalog/index.md

 Service Catalog installs the `servicecatalog.k8s.io` API and provides the following Kubernetes resources:

-* `ServiceBroker`: An in-cluster representation of a Service Broker, encapsulating its server connection details.
+* `ClusterServiceBroker`: An in-cluster representation of a Service Broker, encapsulating its server connection details.
 These are created and managed by Cluster Operators who wish to use that broker server to make new types of Managed Services available within their cluster.
-* `ServiceClass`: A Managed Service offered by a particular Service Broker.
+* `ClusterServiceClass`: A Managed Service offered by a particular Service Broker.
-When a new `ServiceBroker` resource is added to the cluster, the Service Catalog controller connects to the Service Broker to obtain a list of available Managed Services.
-It then creates a new `ServiceClass` resource corresponding to each Managed Service.
+When a new `ClusterServiceBroker` resource is added to the cluster, the Service Catalog controller connects to the Service Broker to obtain a list of available Managed Services.
+It then creates a new `ClusterServiceClass` resource corresponding to each Managed Service.
+* `ClusterServicePlan`: A specific offering of a Managed Service.
+For example, a Managed Service may have different plans available, such as a free tier or paid tier, or it may have different configuration options, such as using SSD storage or having more resources.
+Similar to `ClusterServiceClass`, when a new `ClusterServiceBroker` is added to the cluster, the Service Catalog creates a new `ClusterServicePlan` resource corresponding to each Service Plan available for each Managed Service.
-* `ServiceInstance`: A provisioned instance of a `ServiceClass`.
+* `ServiceInstance`: A provisioned instance of a `ClusterServiceClass`.
 These are created by Cluster Operators to make a specific instance of a Managed Service available for use by one or more in-cluster applications.
 When a new `ServiceInstance` resource is created, the Service Catalog controller will connect to the appropriate Service Broker and instruct it to provision the service instance.
 * `ServiceBinding`: Access credentials to a `ServiceInstance`.
 These are created by Cluster Operators who want their applications to make use of a Service `ServiceInstance`.
 Upon creation, the Service Catalog controller will create a Kubernetes `Secret` containing connection details and credentials for the Service Instance, which can be mounted into Pods.

-### Mutual TLS encryption

-The mutual TLS protocol encrypts communication between the Service Catalog extension API server and the main Kubernetes API server.

-During installation, Service Catalog creates its own certificate authority (CA), and generates its own public and private keys, signed by this CA.
-The CA public certificate is installed into the main API server when Service Catalog registers its API.
-Service Catalog accesses the main API server CA certificate from the API server ConfigMap, after being granted the *extension-apiserver-authentication-reader* role.

-Certificate rotation is handled by exposing a Service Catalog URL, similar to a `/statusz` endpoint, which returns the number of days until the CA and certificates expire.
-Alerts for certificate rotation can be created by monitoring this URL.

 ### Authentication